Is using Urban VPN worth your time? Or does this qualify as a safe VPN? Let’s find out.

 Source: Urban VPN

-All it says about the USPs of its own product is that it reached a 20 million user base in March 2022 (no updates from the last 20 months).
+All it says about its product’s USPs is that it reached a 20 million user base in March 2022 (no updates from the last 20 months).
 Besides, it mentions being run by a team of 30 experts.

-I tried finding a Contact Us page, which wasn’t there as of the time I was writing this.
+I tried finding a Contact Us page, but it wasn’t there when I was writing this.

 Its Privacy Policy, however, has some information.
 Take a look: